-So after work I confirmed that while I had quite a few squares already cut I didn’t have enough solids/tone on tones to make this work without cutting some more.
-Then I go back and read the pattern.
+So after work I confirmed that while I had quite a few squares already cut I didn’t have enough solids/tone on tones to make this work without cutting more.
+Then I we went back and read the pattern.
 My squares are the wrong size by 1/2 an inch but so long as I don’t mind a quilt a slightly different size than hers, that was no reason start cutting from scratch.
-So my quilt would be a bit smaller, no big deal I can always add a column or row or just have a quilt that’s slightly smaller.
+So my quilt would be a bit smaller.
+No big deal I can always add a column or row or just have a quilt that’s slightly smaller.

 I started cutting the background and the extra squares I needed and before I knew it I was sewing them together.